 (21) A provider should be able to benefit from the exemptions from liability for ‘mere conduit’ and for ‘caching’ services when it is in no way involved with the information transmitted.
 This requires, among other things, that the provider does not modify the information that it transmits.
 However, this requirement should not be understood to cover manipulations of a technical nature which take place in the course of the transmission, as such long as these manipulations do not alter the integrity of the information transmitted.

-(22) In order to benefit from the exemption from liability for hosting services, the provider should, upon obtaining actual knowledge or awareness of illegal content, act expeditiously to remove or to disable access to that content.
+(22) In order to benefit from the exemption from liability for hosting services, the provider should, upon obtaining actual knowledge or awareness of a specific kind of illegality for a specific piece or specific pieces of illegal content, act expeditiously to remove or to disable access to that content.
 The removal or disabling of access should be undertaken in the observance of the principle ofright to freedom of expression.
-The provider can obtain such actual knowledge or awareness, inter alia, through, in particular, its own-initiative investigations, or notices submitted to it by individuals or entities in accordance with this Regulation in so far as those notices are sufficiently precise and adequately substantiated to allow a diligent economic operator to reasonably identify, assess and where appropriate act against the allegedly illegal content.
+The provider can obtain such actual knowledge or awareness, inter alia, through, in particular, its voluntary investigations, or notices submitted to it by individuals or entities in accordance with this Regulation in so far as those notices are sufficiently precise and adequately substantiated to allow a diligent economic operator to reasonably identify, assess and where appropriate act against the allegedly illegal content.

 (23) In order to ensure the effective protection of consumers when engaging in intermediated commercial transactions online, certain providers of hosting services, namely, online platforms that allow consumers to conclude distance contracts with tradersmarketpaces, should not be able to benefit from the exemption from liability for hosting service providers established in this Regulation, in so far as those online platformsmarketplaces present the relevant information relating to the transactions at issue in such a way that it leads consumers to believe that the information was provided by those online platforms marketplaces themselves or by recipients of the service acting under their authority or control, and that those online platforms marketplaces thus have knowledge of or control over the information, even if that may in reality not be the case.
 In that regard, is should be determined objectively, on the basis of all relevant circumstances, whether the presentation could lead to such a belief on the side of an average consumer who is reasonably well informed and reasonably observant and circumspectand reasonably well-informed consumer.